UoB-COMSM0110/2024-group-5/README.md

 ##### Planning Poker

-Once we populated the Kanban with issues to be solved, we held 'planning poker' sessions at weekly meetings, as it is proven to be helpful in cementing team understanding and estimating effort for items to be implemented [^11] .
-We found planning poker sessions to be incredibly informative to our collective understanding of the difficulty of a task, as well as being able to solve any misunderstandings between members.
+Once we populated the Kanban with issues to be solved, we held 'planning poker' sessions at weekly meetings, as it has proven to be helpful in cementing team understanding and estimating effort for items to be implemented [^11].
+We found planning poker sessions to be informative to our understanding of the difficulty of a task, as well as being able to solve any misunderstandings between members.

 One such example was when we decided on the difficulty of adding a story to the game.
 Half the team thought this would be very easy, as it involved writing a short backstory which required very little effort, whereas the other half considered this to be much more effortful, as it would require a new button on the main menu that players could click on to view the story, which would require a redesign of the main UI.
-If we were using just a Kanban board, this misunderstanding would have caused issues in team flow, but through planning poker, we were able to plan with awareness of how each subteam viewed the difficulty of a task and allocate the proper time for it.
+If we were using just a Kanban board, this misunderstanding would have caused issues in team flow, but through planning poker, we were able to plan with awareness of how each subteam viewed the difficulty of a task and allocated the proper time for it.

 ##### Pair Programming